 Happy steam oven cooking, and Happy Easter all.
 See you here again soon.

 Chocolate and Ricotta Cake

 For the chocolate batter:

-1. Preheat oven to 170⁰C/338⁰F, combination steam setting.
+- Preheat oven to 170⁰C/340⁰F, combination steam setting.
 If your oven has variable steam settings, use 50-60% humidity.
-Grease a 26cm/10” round cake tin and line the base with silicone baking paper.
+If not, don't worry!
+Just set to combi steam and the oven will figure out the humidity for you.
+Grease a 26cm/10” round cake tin and line the base with parchment paper.

 If you’d like more Steam and Bake recipes and steam oven inspiration, sign up for the mailing list right here.
 No spam, just an email every now and then to let you know when I’ve added a new post.